1977 Arkansas Razorbacks football team

 The 1977 Arkansas Razorbacks football team represented the University of Arkansas in the Southwest Conference (SWC) during the 1977 NCAA Division I football season.
 In their first year under head coach Lou Holtz, the Razorbacks compiled an 11–1 record (7–1 against SWC opponents), finished in second place in the SWC, and outscored their opponents by a combined total of 389 to 101.
 The Razorbacks' only loss was to SWC champion Texas by a 13–9 score.
-The team advanced to 1978 Orange Bowl, defeating #2 Oklahoma by a 31–6 score.
-Arkansas was ranked #3 in both the final AP Poll and the final UPI Coaches Poll.
+There was controversy during that game, when Arkansas QB Ron Calcagni's facemask was grabbed by a Texas player during a key drive, but the officials did not call the penalty, and Arkansas was forced to settle for a field goal.
+The team advanced to 1978 Orange Bowl, defeating No. 2 Oklahoma by a 31–6 score.
+Arkansas was ranked No. 3 in both the final AP poll and the final UPI Coaches Poll.

 Offensive guard Leotis Harris and placekicker Steve Little were both consensus first-team picks for the 1977 College Football All-America Team.
 Little punted 48 times for 2,127 yards, and had the fourth-best average in college football, with 44.3 yards per punt.
 Little scored an average of 8.5 points per game for the Razorbacks, including 19 field goals (30 attempted) and 37 extra points.
 This was the eighth-best average per game, and the second-best among kickers.
 His 1.73 field goals per game was second-best to Paul Marchese of Kent State.

 The Razorbacks also had the third-best scoring defense and tied for the fourth-best pass defense.
 The Hogs, along with the Indiana Hoosiers, gave up only 89.5 yards per game through the air, and the Hogs only surrendered 8.6 points per game.
 Only North Carolina and Ohio State allowed fewer points in 1977.
 The Hogs were ranked third by the AP, behind runner-up Alabama and champion Notre Dame.
 Rothman (FACT), a mathematical rating system in use since 1968 and NCAA-designated major selector, selected Arkansas as co-national champions with Notre Dame and Texas.